 Bursting with colour and texture, a tropical-inspired garden should be exuberant.
 Juxtapose brightly coloured oversized plants with exaggerated physical forms for interest and drama.

 3. Verdant pathways

 Density is a vital part of tropical garden design since tropical plants grow entwined and entangled with one another in the wild.
-To replicate the jungle look, plant your tropical plants closely together and add clumping and spreading plants between taller ones to fill gaps.
+To replicate the jungle look, plant your tropical plants closely together.
+Fill gaps between taller plants with clumping and spreading plants.

 4. Rainbow hues

 Turn up the heat by planting tropical plants that boast multi-coloured foliage in sunset colours.
-Choose plants with leaves in vibrant shades of reds, oranges and yellows to add flamboyance and warmth to your glossy-green foliaged landscape.
+Choose plants with leaves in vibrant shades of reds, oranges and yellows.
+This will add flamboyance and warmth to your glossy-green foliaged landscape.

 5. Scale and drama

-Palm trees can grow to extraordinary heights and provide the necessary scale and drama that defines a striking tropical garden design.
+Palm trees can grow to extraordinary heights.
+So they provide the necessary scale and drama that defines a striking tropical garden design.
 If you only have a smaller garden space, you can also find plenty of dwarf species of palms that will still give a fantastic tropical flavour.
-Thanks to their size, palms are also excellent for adding privacy.

-Give your front garden a lush makeover with the addition of some luxuriant, colourful tropical plants, like this set of bromeliads, palms and plumerias, punctuated by striking red ti plants.
+Give your front garden a lush makeover with the addition of some luxuriant, colourful tropical plants.
+Try a set of bromeliads, palms and plumerias, maybe punctuated by striking red ti plants.
 For more front garden inspo, you may also like to see our article on front garden ideas.

 Your choice of décor and furniture will also help set the tone for a tropical garden.
 Go for colourful, happy, beachy textiles and a comfy cane or reed sun lounger.
 Or make a statement with a hotel-style luxury piece of garden furniture.